Tracy Estes: Career

 After graduating from the University of Alabama in 1989, Estes began working as an employee as the Tuscaloosa News.
 After a year of working at the Tuscaloosa News, he took a new job with the Montgomery Advertiser Sports Department.
 In 1991, he quit to take a news editor position at the Journal Record Newspaper, Marion County.
 He worked as an editor for 27 years before retiring to run for office.
 During his time as an editor, Estes became a member of the Marion County Republican Party.
 Estes was also a member of the Alabama Association of School Boards Board of Directors and Winfield Chamber of Commerce.
 During his time as a legislator, Estes won the Legislative Award from the Alabama Association of School Boards Board of Directors.
 Estes narrowly defeated his 2018 Republican primary opponent, Phil Segraves, by 139 votes after being endorsed by the Conservation Alabama Action Fund.
-Estes then won the 2018 General Election with 98.8% of the vote.
+Estes then ran unopposed and won the 2018 General Election with 98.8% of the vote.